vsingerxiaoice-rwkv/xiaoicesing-io/docs/BestPractices.md

 The current recommended way of using a model for production purposes is to use [OpenUTAU for DiffSinger](https://github.com/xunmengshe/OpenUtau).
 It can export DS files as well.

+### Other fundamental assets

+#### Vocoders

+A vocoder is a model that can reconstruct the audio waveform given the low-dimensional mel-spectrogram.
+The [DiffSinger Community Vocoders Project](https://openvpi.github.io/vocoders) provides a universal pre-trained vocoder that can be used for starters of this repository.
+To use it, download the model (~50 MB size) from its releases and unzip it into the `checkpoints/` folder.

+The pre-trained vocoder can be fine-tuned on your target dataset.
+It is highly recommended to do so because fine-tuned vocoder can generate much better results on specific (seen) datasets while does not need much computing resources.
+See the [vocoder training and fine-tuning repository](https://github.com/openvpi/SingingVocoders) for detailed instructions.
+After you get the fine-tuned vocoder checkpoint, you can configure it by `vocoder_ckpt` key in your configuration file.

+Another unrecommended option: train a ultra-lightweight [DDSP vocoder](https://github.com/yxlllc/pc-ddsp) first by yourself, then configure it according to the relevant [instructions](https://github.com/yxlllc/pc-ddsp/blob/master/DiffSinger.md).

+#### Pitch extractors

+RMVPE is the recommended pitch extractor of this repository, which is an NN-based algorithm and requires a pre-trained model.
+For more information about pitch extractors and how to configure them, see [pitch extraction](#pitch-extraction).

 ## Overview: training acoustic models

 An acoustic model takes low-level singing information as input, including (but not limited to) phoneme sequence, phoneme durations and F0 sequence.
 The only output of an acoustic model is the mel-spectrogram, which can be converted to waveform (the final audio) through the vocoder.
 Briefly speaking, an acoustic model takes in all features that are explicitly given, and produces the singing voice.